algolia/docsearch/docs/src/config-file.md

 ### Setting a default value

-If your selector might not match a valid element on the page, you can define a `default_value` as a fallback.
+If a selector doesn't match a valid element on the page, you can define a `default_value` as a fallback.

 ```json